 The metal funnel used is called a chakpu.
 When this ridged funnel is rubbed with a piece of horn, the coloured sand inside trickles out in an even flow.
 A wooden scraper, or shinga, is used to straighten the edges and tidy up stray grains of sand.
 The fact that both the funnel and the horn are needed in the process reminds us that nothing has independent existence but that everything arises in dependence on a multitude of factors.

 The sand used in the mandala is made of crushed limestone dyed with pigments.
 In Tibet natural pigments were used in this process but the pigments used now are purchased from India.
 The monks themselves collected the stones and crushed them to form sand, which is then sifted with the use of screens in order to obtain three grades: fine, medium and coarse.
 The monks carefully wash and dry the sand before colouring it.

-  Often people ask how do the monks sit so still for so long, Years of practice!
-Day to day activities in the monastery involve long periods of sitting while studying, chanting and meditating.
+Often people ask how the monks manage to sit so still for so long.
+Years of practice!
+Day-to-day activities in the monastery involve long periods of sitting while studying, chanting and meditating.
 They often begin this at a very early age.
 Because they are fully absorbed in what they are doing, they are able to maintain their physical posture for a long time.
-It is, however, good for them to take a break periodically, during which a massage is often greatly appreciated!
+It is, however, good for them to take a break periodically, when a massage is often greatly appreciated!